-The interactions of an inclusive student population contribute to a rich learning environment where students learn from each other’s shared experiences, skills, and cultural backgrounds.
+The Duke PA Program is mission-driven and strives to recruit a diverse student population who are committed to increasing access to primary care in rural and underserved communities, and demonstrate a heart for service.
+We believe the interactions of a diverse student population contributes to a rich learning environment where students learn from each other’s shared experiences, skills, and cultural backgrounds.
 This promotes the cultural, civic, and intellectual learning of all students, broadens their perspectives, and improves their overall educational experience.
 We strive to create an educational environment conducive to collaborative learning, which includes respect for differences and identification of shared values.

 Admission to the Duke PA Program is very competitive.
 The following information describing recent candidates will allow prospective applicants to realistically assess their chances of admission, and to plan accordingly.

-For the 2018 incoming PA class, 2,861 CASPA applications were received.
+For the 2019 incoming PA class, 4,354 CASPA applications were received.
 Two hundred and fifty applicants were interviewed.
-Ninety applicants accepted the offer of admission for the Fall 2018 entering class.
+Ninety applicants accepted the offer of admission for the Fall 2019 entering class.
 PA class size is typically 90 students per year.

-The ranges of academic and experiential qualifications for the middle 50 percent of accepted applicants for Fall 2018 are as follows:
+The ranges of academic and experiential qualifications for the middle 50 percent of accepted applicants for Fall 2019 are as follows:

-- Overall GPA: 3.5-3.8
+- Overall GPA: 3.51-3.85

-- Natural science GPA: 3.3- 3.8
+- Natural science GPA: 3.39- 3.87

-- Total natural science hours: 53- 80
+- Total natural science hours: 57- 81

 - GRE General Test scores:

-- Verbal: 154-161
+- Verbal: 156-160

-- Quantitative: 153-161
+- Quantitative: 153-159

-- Analytical Writing: 4.0- 4.5
+- Analytical Writing: 4.5- 5

-- Hours of full-time patient care experience: 2900-5152
+- Hours of full-time patient care experience: 3270-7854

 Although this represents the range of qualifications among accepted candidates, each application is evaluated on its individual merits.
-Evidence of academic potential, knowledge of the health care system, motivation, personal maturity, self-assurance and good interpersonal skills will weigh strongly in the admission decision.
+Evidence of academic potential, knowledge of the health care system, motivation, personal maturity, self-assurance, and good interpersonal skills will weigh strongly in the admission decision.